 What will we do?
 What difference will we Who is leading When will we make? this? do it by?
 Continue to support and strengthen leadership capacity of senior school staff to support delivery of school recovery programmes Leadership capacity is enhanced enabling fulfilment of school recovery programmes.
 Senior school leaders feel valued and supported to carry out their role with confidence and competence.
-Distributive leadership is Education Manager (Professional Development and Leadership) 31 March 2022 increasingly evident across all establishments Using the new Devolved School Management (DSM) Guidelines on school funding decisions for Local Authorities, published in June 2019, resume the collaborative work to update the authority's Delegated Management of Resources (DMR) Scheme by April 2022 Education Manager (Workforce) 31 March 2022 Continue to participate in school, cluster, and regional moderation and pilot engagement with the West Partnership moderation portal.
-Staff will be skilled and confident in using a differentiated approach to meet learning needs of children and young people.
-Education Manager (Curriculum) 31 March 2022 Review and adapt the Quality Improvement Framework, to align with recovery planning processes, and to promote empowerment and greater collaboration between establishments.
-Establishments are supported and challenged to recover and improve through continued implementation of our robust QIF.
-Education Manager (Wellbeing) Support schools with the process of determining SQA provisional estimate grades by setting up subject networks of Principal Teachers/Faculty Heads to allow moderation and validation of assessments to take place across schools.
-Estimate grades for all young people will accurately reflect their learning and progress across all national qualifications.
-Education Manager (Senior Phase) 30 June 2021
+Distributive leadership is Education Manager (Professional Development and Leadership) 31 March 2022 increasingly evident across all establishments Using the new Devolved School Education 31 March 2022 Management (DSM) Guidelines on Manager school funding decisions for Local (Workforce) Authorities, published in June 2019, resume the collaborative work to update the authority's Delegated Management of Resources (DMR) Scheme by April 2022 Continue to participate in school, Staff will be skilled and Education cluster, and regional moderation and confident in using a Manager 31 March 2022 pilot engagement with the West differentiated approach to (Curriculum) Partnership moderation portal. meet learning needs of children and young people.
+Review and adapt the Quality Establishments are Education Improvement Framework, to align supported and Manager with recovery planning processes, and challenged to recover and (Wellbeing) to promote empowerment and improve through greater collaboration between establishments. continued establishments. implementation of our robust QIF.
+Support schools with the process of Estimate grades for all Education 30 June 2021 determining SQA provisional grades by young people will Manager setting up subject networks of accurately reflect their (Senior Phase) Principal Teachers/Faculty Heads to learning and allow moderation and validation of progress across all national assessments to take place across qualifications. schools.